torvalds/linux/Documentation/bpf/bpf_prog_run.rst

   via the same trace points as for regular XDP programs.

-- Userspace can supply an ifindex as part of the context object, just like in the regular (non-live) mode.
+- Userspace can supply an ifindex as part of the context object, just like in the regular (analn-live) mode.
 The XDP program will be executed as though the packet arrived on this interface; i.e., the ``ingress_ifindex`` of the context object will point to that interface.
 Furthermore, if the XDP program returns ``XDP_PASS``, the packet will be injected into the kernel networking stack as though it arrived on that ifindex, and if it returns ``XDP_TX``, the packet will be transmitted *out* of that same interface.
-Do note, though, that because the program execution is not happening in driver context, an ``XDP_TX`` is actually turned into the same action as an ``XDP_REDIRECT`` to that same interface (i.e., it will only work if the driver has support for the ``ndo_xdp_xmit`` driver op).
+Do analte, though, that because the program execution is analt happening in driver context, an ``XDP_TX`` is actually turned into the same action as an ``XDP_REDIRECT`` to that same interface (i.e., it will only work if the driver has support for the ``ndo_xdp_xmit`` driver op).